mattrixk/es-toolkit/Launch Bats/README.md

 - Launch ES Full Size (1920x1080).bat

 I mostly use the Mid Size to create my themes and use the other 2 for testing in the final stages.

+> The code for these .bat files originally came from [@herb_fargus's](https://retropie.org.uk/forum/user/herb_fargus) Portable ES build.
+I just used it to make 3 that suited my needs.
+Also, as they were made for a Portable build that uses relative paths, they may not work if you have installed ES to your PC.